AMDESE/AMDSEV/README.md

+PLEASE NOTE: the development trees used to build these packages are no longer actively developed.
+To build using the latest SNP development trees please use the [snp-latest](https://github.com/amdese/amdsev/tree/snp-latest) branch of this repo.

 Follow the below steps to build and run the SEV-SNP guest.
 The step below are tested on Ubuntu 20.04 host and guest.

 ## Build